Eigenstates and spectral projection for quantized baker's map: Main results

-for the same coordinates $x$ and pairs $(x,y)$ as in the theorem.
-Taking the trace of $P_{I(N)}$ then gives the eigenvalue counting function for the window $I(N)$, which produces a more common Weyl law (Corollary~\ref{cor:weyl}).
-The diagonal estimate \eqref{eqn:P-diag} is the analogue of the ``pointwise Weyl law'' proved in \cite{pw} for the 1D interval maps model introduced in \cite{pzk}.
-The pointwise Weyl law name comes from the literature on asymptotics of the spectral projection kernel for the Laplacian on Riemannian manifolds, e.g. see \cite{Zelditch-book}.
-To avoid confusion with the local Weyl law and Weyl law in the next sections, we will generally refer to \eqref{eqn:P-diag} and \eqref{eqn:P-offdiag} just as spectral projection estimates.
+Taking the trace of $P_{I(N)}$ using \eqref{eqn:P-diag} will then give the eigenvalue counting function for the window $I(N)$, which produces a more common Weyl law (Corollary~\ref{cor:weyl}).
+The estimates \eqref{eqn:P-diag} and \eqref{eqn:P-offdiag} are a pointwise (or local) Weyl law, the name coming from the literature on asymptotics of the spectral projection kernel for the Laplacian on Riemannian manifolds, e.g. see \cite{Zelditch-book}.
+To avoid confusion with the generalized Weyl law and Weyl law in the next sections, we will generally refer to \eqref{eqn:P-diag} and \eqref{eqn:P-offdiag} just as spectral projection estimates.

 \begin{rmk} \begin{enumerate}[(i)]